contao/docs-archive/cookbook/en/user-authentication-and-access-rights.md

 }
 ```

-To conclude, it can check the access of each field of each table with the
+At last, it can check the access of each field of each table with the
 method `hasAccess()`:

 ```php